 A great fishing adventure can be had in the surrounding waters of Invercargill, New Zealand’s southernmost city and the capital of Southland.
-Fondly referred to as the ‘City of Water and Light’ due to its long summer daylight hours, as well as frequent sightings of the aurora australis in the night sky.
+Fondly referred to as the ‘City of Water and Light’ due to its long summer daylight hours and frequent sightings of the aurora australis in the night sky.

-The city features magnificent historical buildings, wide, easy-to-navigate streets, and a fantastic selection of seafood including Bluff oysters, paua, blue cod and Stewart Island salmon.
-We suggest you have a meal to inspire you, get your fishing gear sorted and grab a Southland cheese roll for the road, just to be sure that your epic fishing adventure is starting off on the right foot.
+The city features magnificent historic buildings, wide, easy-to-navigate streets, and a fantastic selection of seafood, including Bluff oysters, paua, blue cod and Stewart Island salmon.
+We suggest you have a meal to inspire you, get your fishing gear sorted and grab a Southland cheese roll for the road to be sure that your epic fishing adventure is starting off on the right foot.

 To the west of Invercargill, you will find the Oreti River, which trout anglers enjoy due to its sizable population of brown trout and picturesque surroundings.
-The Oreti River begins in the Southern Alps' Thomson Mountains, east of the Mavora Lakes, and runs 130 kilometres past Mossburn, Lumsden, and Benmore before flowing into the Foveaux Strait on Invercargill's doorstep.
+The Oreti River begins in the Southern Alps' Thomson Mountains, east of the Mavora Lakes.
+It runs 130 kilometres past Mossburn, Lumsden, and Benmore before flowing into the Foveaux Strait on Invercargill's doorstep.

-The first 4 kilometres of the Oreti River from the sea entrance consist of gravel and sand beaches, with no weed banks, which provide great visibility for fish in shallow water.
-For optimal conditions head out on a westerly breeze and half tide with low water.
+The first 4 kilometres of the Oreti River from the sea entrance consist of gravel and sand beaches with no weed banks, which provide great visibility for fish in shallow water.
+Head out on a westerly breeze and half tide with low water for optimal conditions.

 Waikaia provides the ideal location for those looking for a slower pace in which to relax and enjoy outdoor activities such as walking, biking, fishing and golf amongst a community of friendly locals.
 The township of Waikaia is a quaint historic gold mining village situated on the bank of the Waikaia River.

-Located between the Garvie and Umbrella Mountains, the Waikaia River is a significant tributary of the Mataura River, its water is cold and clear close to the high country, with ample trees providing shade and cover along the river's edge.
-Anglers looking for brown trout can easily access the river through a number of clear sections.
+Located between the Garvie and Umbrella Mountains, the Waikaia River is a significant tributary of the Mataura River.
+Its water is cold and clear close to the high country, with ample trees providing shade and cover along the river's edge.
+Anglers looking for brown trout can easily access the river through several clear sections.

 Heading downstream from Piano Flat, the river widens and flows through peaceful farmland.
 A sequence of lengthy glides, deep pools, and riffles make up this section.
-The water can turn somewhat discoloured, especially after rain; and the closer you get to the Mataura, the more "tea-stained" it becomes.
+The water can turn somewhat discoloured, especially after rain, and the closer you get to the Mataura, the more "tea-stained" it becomes.
 This portion of the river is suitable for wading, and fish are abundant.
-However, because the fish can be difficult to see with frequent rainwater runoffs, much of the fishing is here is blind.
+However, because the fish can be challenging to see with frequent rainwater runoffs, much of the fishing here is blind.

-Nestled within the forest and the mountains, the Mavora Lakes are home to a good population of both brown and rainbow trout making it an outstanding destination for high country, still water fishing.
-A family-friendly location, the lakes are equipped with basic camping amenities, no cell phone coverage and air of seclusion which is amplified by the strikingly picturesque scenery.
+Nestled within the forest and the mountains, the Mavora Lakes are home to a good population of brown and rainbow trout, making it an outstanding destination for high country, still-water fishing.
+In a family-friendly location, the lakes are equipped with basic camping amenities, no cell phone coverage and an air of seclusion basic camping amenities, no cell phone coverage and an air of seclusion which is amplified by the strikingly picturesque scenery.

 Recognised as part of the Te Wāhipounamu/South-West New Zealand World Heritage Area, Mavora is an exceptional summer destination for camping, fishing, boating, 4-wheel driving, hunting, horse trekking, mountain biking and tramping activities.